 If you want a budget pick, the Plantronics Backbeat Pro 2 are a fantastic headset if you can find it.
 However, you’ll only save $100, as the pricetag is most often $250.
 The fact of the matter is that good ANC is tough to get at a good price.

 If you value sound quality on a budget, these open-back headphones are the best value

 Whether we like to admit it or not, very few of us can afford to shell out a grand for something as small as headphones.
 Given that the best headphones you can own are, well, the ones you can buy: it makes picking our best models a little easier.

 Monoprice Monolith M1060Full Review

-If you don’t mind spending a little more cash, the Monoprice Monolith M1060 will put the bang in your buck.
-Though at $270 they’re not cheap, these planar magnetic headphones can perform on-par with other models that are significantly more expensive.
-As Chris Thomas put it in the full review these are “value taken to its logical extreme.”
+If you don’t mind spending a little more cash for the best headphones, the Monoprice Monolith M1060 puts the bang in your buck.
+Though at $270 it’s not cheap, and these planar magnetic headphones perform on-par with other models that are significantly more expensive.
+As Chris Thomas put it in the full review it’s “value taken to its logical extreme.”
 It shouldn’t come as a surprise because of how good Monoprice is at making its products inexpensive, but it is.
-These don’t come cheap, but don’t require the use of an amp.
+The Monolith doesn’t come cheap; however, the price compensates for the fact that you don’t need to use an amp.